 • We also use natural white vinegar and newspaper to clean our glass/mirrors.

-• New for 2014 is our converted red telephone box Book Swap library.
+• We have a converted red telephone box Book Swap library.
 If you cannot swap a book you can take the book for a £1.00 donation to our charity, Julia’s House Children’s Hospice.

 We are responsible about our use of water.

 • Water Butts were introduced in 2014.

 • A water bowser is used for plant watering – the water is taken from the water butts.

 • Washing up bowls provided at all dish wash points.